Quinta da Agra

 Try your luck fishing for trout in the River Lima (permits are required and can be obtained from the local tourist office).

-take the funicular to the church of Santa Luzia.
-If you do not suffer from vertigo, climb the dome and look out from the very very top.
+Take the funicular to the church of Santa Luzia, climb the dome and look out from the very very top.
 Then head into the town and wander around the fascinating embroidery shops for which the town is famous.

 Drive up the coast to the pretty waterside town of Caminha, from where a car ferry makes frequent trips across the small stretch of water that separates the north of Portugal from Galicia.
 This is a fun way to reach this beautiful corner of Spain, which boasts some superb beaches and is renowned for the quality of its seafood